Medically reviewed by Sophia Yen, MD, MPH – Written by Aariyana Britton, B.Sc and Pandia Health Editorial Team. Updated on April 8, 2021

 Barrier methods of birth control consist of those that do not involve hormones: condoms, diaphragms, spermicides, etc. These products prevent pregnancy by blocking sperm from entering the uterus (a.k.a by providing a barrier).
 All individuals can use these methods, regardless of weight.
 In fact, using a barrier method in addition to hormonal birth control provides extra protection from pregnancy as well as STIs – these are not prevented by hormonal birth control alone.

 Tubal ligation (a.k.a getting your tubes tied) consists of a surgical procedure where both fallopian tubes are cut or blocked.
-Although this method can be reversed with another procedure, it is considered permanent when initially implemented, as it prevents eggs from travelling between the fallopian tubes to the uterus.
+Although this method can be reversed with another procedure, it is considered permanent when initially implemented, as it prevents eggs from traveling between the fallopian tubes to the uterus.
 Furthermore, this tubal ligation will provide protection from protection and can be a great method for individuals who are sure they do not want to have children.
 It is also effective for all individuals, regardless of weight.
 However, individuals with a higher weight may be at a greater risk of experiencing complications during the procedure due to additional health issues such as high blood pressure.

-Emergency contraception may be used if an individual is concerned about potential risk of pregnancy after having sex.
+Emergency contraception may be used if an individual is concerned about the potential risk of pregnancy after having sex.
 Over-the-counter options, such as Plan B, may be less effective for individuals who are overweight and ineffective for individuals who are obese.
-The prescription version, or Ella, works differently and may be more effective.
+The prescription version, or Ella, works differently and maybe more effective.
 The downside to this is that a doctor must write the prescription, so it may take longer to access the medication, thus, increasing the risk of pregnancy.

 What’s the takeaway?